 How to Get There

 Mawphlang is located 25 kilometers from Shillong.
-It takes around 45 minutes to drive there.
-A taxi from Shillong will charge 1,000 rupees for the return trip.
+It takes about an hour to drive there.
+A taxi from Shillong will charge around 1,200 rupees for the return trip.
 A recommended driver is is Mr Mumtiaz.
 Ph: +91 92 06 128 935.

 When to Go